 Recovery strategies can be broken into active and passive.
 The recovery methods I’m about to discuss all work.
 They just don’t work as powerfully as the marketing machine would have you believe.
 At this stage of the recovery puzzle, you are looking at marginal gains.
 Not game-changers.

 Passive recovery methods are those that focus on stillness and inactivity.
 5 main forms of passive recovery include:

 A big focus on rest days should be on managing your stress.
 The body is controlled by the autonomic nervous system (ANS) which has two branches: the parasympathetic and sympathetic nervous systems.

 The parasympathetic is often referred to as “rest and digest” mode while the sympathetic is “fight or flight” mode.
 The two work in opposition.
 Whenever one of them is upregulated, the other is downregulated.
-On rest days, it is essential that you are predominantly in a parasympathetic state to optimize recovery.
+On rest days, you must be predominantly in a parasympathetic state to optimize recovery.
 The reality is, however, that most of us spend too much time in a sympathetic state.
 Modern life throws a never-ending stream of stressors in our direction.
-Some of these might seem minor in isolation, but when added together they accumulate to create chronically high-stress levels.
-This has multiple negative health implications, with the most pertinent to this article being an acute impaired recovery process.
+Some of these might seem minor in isolation, but when added together they accumulate to create chronically high stress levels.
+This has multiple negative health implications, with the most pertinent to this article being an acutely impaired recovery process.
 Long-term consequences of being in a sympathetic state include inhibiting our ability to build lean muscle, gain strength, and drop body fat.